Researching the Legal System of the Lao People’s Democratic Republic

 • To research and propose on the determination, amendment, cancellation or exemption of tax rate and tax to the National Assembly, and fee and service charge to the National Assembly Standing Committee;

-• To propose the National Assembly for approving of the establishment, merge, separate or liquidate of ministry, ministry-equivalent organizations, provincial, city and determine the boundaries of the provinces, city;
+• To propose the National Assembly for approving of the establishment, merge, separate, or liquidate of ministry, ministry-equivalent organizations, provincials, and cities and to determine the boundaries of the provinces and cities;

-• To decide the establish or liquidate of sub-ministry, department or department equivalent organizations;
+• To decide to establish or liquidate of sub-ministry, department, or department equivalent organizations;

-• To decide the establish or liquidate of districts, municipalities, city and determine the boundaries of the districts, municipalities, city based on the recommendation of the provincial governor or capital mayor, after approval by the People Assembly of the provincial;
+• To decide to establish or liquidate districts, municipalities, or cities and to determine the boundaries of the districts, municipalities, and cities based on the recommendation of the provincial governor or capital mayor, after approval by the People Assembly of the provincial;

 • To establish or liquidate of Special and Specific Economic Zone;

-• To organize, monitoring and oversee the activities of the sectoral organizations, local administrations and the national defense and security forces;
+• To organize, monitor, and oversee the activities of the sectoral organizations, local administrations, and the national defense and security forces;

-• To decide on granting a foreigner to become a honorary person;
+• To decide on granting a foreigner to become an honorary person;

 • To propose to the President of the State for the consideration on the grant of amnesty;

-• To protect citizens in uniform manner across the country, determine and introduce measures to protect rights and benefits of citizens, including Lao citizens living in foreign countries;
+• To protect citizens in uniform manner across the country and to determine and introduce measures to protect the rights and benefits of citizens, including Lao citizens living in foreign countries;

-• To make, enter into, interpret and implementing the treaties and international agreements which Lao PDR has become a party;
+• To make, enter, interpret, and implement the treaties and international agreements which Lao PDR has become a party in the Government’s level;

 • To have other rights and perform other obligations according to laws and regulations.

-On the organizational structure of the Government, the Prime Minister is the head of the Government[74] and represents the Government.
-The rights and duties of the Prime Minister is roughly defined by the Constitution[75] and are clarified in the Law on Government to include the following:[76]
+On the organizational structure of the Government, the Prime Minister is the head of the Government,[74] and they represent the Government.
+The rights and duties of the Prime Minister are roughly defined by the Constitution,[75] and they are clarified in the Law on Government to include the following:[76]

 • To summon and preside over the meeting of the Government;

-• To direct and monitor the implementation of the Constitution, laws, the resolution of the meeting of the National Assembly, the resolution of the National Assembly Standing Committee, Socio-economic Development Plan, National State Budget Plan, and regulations of the Government;
+• To direct and monitor the implementation of the Constitution, laws, resolution of the meeting of the National Assembly, resolution of the National Assembly Standing Committee, Government’s meeting, Socio-economic Development Plan, National State Budget Plan, and regulations of the Government;

-• To appoint and remove provincial governor, capital mayor after the approval of the People Assembly of the provincial, and give comment on the proposal of provincial governor and capital mayor on the appointment, reassignment, removal of deputy provincial governor, deputy capital governor, city governor, head of municipality, district governor prior to the submission to the People Assembly or People Assembly Standing Committee of the provincial for consideration;
+• To appoint and remove the provincial governor and capital mayor after the approval of the People Assembly of the provincial, and to give comment on the proposal of provincial governor and capital mayor on the appointment, reassignment, removal of deputy provincial governor, deputy capital governor, city governor, head of municipality, and district governor prior to the submission to the People Assembly or People Assembly Standing Committee of the provincial for consideration;

-• To decide on promotion or demotion of the rank of colonel in the national defense and security, and propose to the President of the State on the promotion or demotion of the rank of general in the national defense and security;
+• To propose to the President of the State on the promotion or demotion of the rank of general in the national defense and security;

 • To propose to the President of the State on the appointment of the ambassador and plenipotentiary representatives of the Lao PDR to, or recall from, foreign countries;

-• To issue decision on the grant, revoke, combine, and return Lao national status, and issue decision to grant foreigner a honorable person status;
+• To issue decisions on the grant, revoke, combine, and return Lao national status, and to issue decision to grant foreigners an honorable person status;

 • To propose to the National Assembly for their consideration, approval, cancellation, and withdrawal from the participation in international treaties of which Lao PDR is a party and State level international agreement;